 Green Lake is snug and tidy.
 It's a unique and tranquil little oasis of a neighborhood in Seattle.
 Its magnetic namesake lake draws in people from miles around, who end up going around and around (the lake), either by foot or self-propelled.

 Included below are homes for sale in the Green Lake area in Seattle updated as soon as homes come on the market.
 If you would like more information on any of these Green real estate listings, just click the "Request More Information" button when viewing the details of that property.
-We can provide you with disclosures, past sales history, dates and pricing information for Green Lake homes recently sold nearby, and more.
+You can register for a free account so you can receive email alerts whenever new Green Lake homes for sale come on the market.

-Green Lake is snug.
-Green Lake is tidy.
-It's a tranquil little oasis of a neighborhood.
-While not known for its nightlife, Green Lake is magnetic for other reasons.
 On any given day, you might find a plethora of people walking, running, jogging, rollerblading, pram-pushing, and dog walking around the 2.8-mile loop or playing on the adjacent grassy fields.
-Some will be going clockwise and some with be going counter-clockwise, but whatever you do, make sure you stay in the correct land or you can expect some looks of disapproval.
+Some will be going clockwise and some with be going counter-clockwise, but whatever you do, make sure you stay in the correct lane or you can expect some looks of disapproval.